sajwolfe/GameGraphicsFinalProject/README.md

 Alex Covert - I worked mostly on the smoke and fog in the scene, based largely off of the following tutorials: https://twitter.com/roystanhonks/status/990755998280265728?lang=en (fog) and https://www.alanzucconi.com/2016/03/02/shaders-for-simulations/ (smoke).
 Both are created with a combination of shader code and C# code.
 I also worked on creating a first-person camera prefab that moves with keys & the mouse.

 Bryan - I worked on the Subsurface Scattering effect implemented on the tree leaves, based on this tutorial: https://www.alanzucconi.com/2017/08/30/fast-subsurface-scattering-1/.
 Originally I planned to write the shader as a vertex/frag shader, but after some difficulty with light attentuation, I switched over to a surface shader.
+Solo GitHub Repo: https://github.com/BryanArvizu/CMPM163_Subsurface

 Bob - Fire particle system, modeling - My roles are to complete the outdooe scene for my team members to represent their special effects and to build the fire particle system.
 The fire particle system is based largely off of the tutorial: